Wake On LAN from a container

 Docker containers will normally use a docker network, which is a separate network from the host network.
 This means that the container will not be able to send the magic packet to the host network.
 Therefore, we need to create the container with the --network host option, which will allow the container to send the magic packet to the host network (not the docker network).

 The container is also created with the --user root option, which allows the container to send the magic packet as root.
-This is necessary because the awake command requires root privileges to send the magic packet, and also to install the awake command in the container.
+This is necessary because the ether-wake command requires root privileges to send the magic packet, and also to install the ether-wake command, which is bundled with net-tools in the container.

 Create the container as follows;